The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 「また別の機会にお願いします」

-Once you can use expressions like these, your Japanese will sound much more natural.
+Once you can use expressions like these, your conversations will sound surprisingly more natural.

-You will be able to protect your own wishes while also protecting the relationship.
+And you will be able to protect your own will while also protecting your relationship with the other person.

-If you want to master subtle Japanese nuances through examples and practice questions, check how these expressions are actually used at https://rapid-jt.com/
+If you want to learn the fine nuances of Japanese through example sentences and practice questions, visit https://rapid-jt.com/ and check how these expressions are actually used.